 In the Debugging Chat, commands and responses are displayed as speech bubbles.
 Every bubble is titled with the name of the voice script to which the command or response belongs and the number of the line in the voice script.
 To jump to the necessary code block in the code editor, click the link at the top of the bubble.

-If your dialog requires some data from the client app, you can use Alan Studio tools to make sure your voice assistant functionality is thoroughly tested.
+If your dialog requires some data from the client app, you can use Alan Studio tools to make sure your in-app assistant functionality is thoroughly tested.